 Now, the main game I wanted in my Lutris library is Heroes of Might and Magic III.
 The best version is the one available for purchase from GOG.com.
 I purchased it, and downloaded the two offline installation files from GOG.com.
 The Lutris page for HOMM3 also has a link to the setup file for the HotA expansion.

-Now in Lutris, I could search for Heroes of Might and Magic III and click “Install” and select the option to install HOMM3: Complete + HotA (Horns of the Abyss is the community developed expansion).
+Now in Lutris, I clicked the “+” sign in the top left of the window to begin adding a game, and could search for Heroes of Might and Magic III and click “Install”.
+Select the option to install HOMM3: Complete + HotA (Horns of the Abyss is the community developed expansion).
 Two files are required.
-In the first slot, browse to the ~1GB installation file that was downloaded from GOG.
-And in the second slot, select the HotA expansion set up file that was downloaded from the link on Lutris.
+In the first slot, browse to the base installation .exe file that was downloaded from GOG.
+And in the second slot, select the HotA expansion set up .exe file that was downloaded from the link on Lutris.

 I hope this post has been helpful to illustrate how quickly one can get gaming up and running on elementary OS.
 Of course, which games will run properly will also depend on your hardware.
 I am running eOS on a 2015 MacBook Pro.
 This hardware is not really suited to the newest AAA games, but for many fun titles that do not require an intense gaming computer, this setup works great.